Debt Relief Options Bankruptcy

 A discharge typically eliminates unsecured debts like credit cards, medical bills, personal loans, car accidents judgments, some tax debts, and garnishments.
 Non-dischargeable debts include child support, most student loans, and most tax debts.

 Chapter 13 Bankruptcy

-Chapter 13 bankruptcy may be a good option if you simply need to stop all collections and legal action and restructure more affordable payment arrangements.
+Chapter 13 bankruptcy may be a good option if you simply need to stop all collections and legal action and restructure a more affordable payment arrangement.
 Chapter 13 bankruptcy may also be a good choice if you’ve suffered short-term financial setbacks as a result of illness, job loss, or unexpected expenses.